 While all brokers need continuing education, we use this title to refer to all brokers who have had their license for more than 2 years and have already completed their first license renewal.
 In Washington state, continuing education is required for all brokers and managing brokers, regardless of years in the business.

 The requirement for continuing education in Washington state is 30 clock hours.
-The 30 clock hours is broken up into 27 hours of elective hours (you choose the topics) of state approved education and the remaining 3 hours of education is a required course called Current Issues in Washington Real Estate, commonly referred to as CORE.
-While only 27 elective hours is required, most students choose to take a 30 hour elective course along with CORE.
+The 30 clock hours is broken up into 21 hours of elective courses (you choose the topics) of state approved education and the remaining hours are a 3 hour required course called Current Issues in Washington Real Estate, commonly referred to as CORE and a 6 hour required course Washington Fair Housing.
 To summarize, all brokers must complete:

 Yes.
 The education requirement for qualification to become a managing broker is separate from the state mandate to complete 30 hours every two years.